-When you pop fresh-picked blueberries into your mouth expecting sweet, delicious fruit, then sour blueberry fruit is a great disappointment.
+When you pop freshly-picked blueberries into your mouth expecting sweet, delicious fruit, then sour blueberry fruit is a great disappointment.
 Unless you’ve selected tart berry cultivars, altering your care and harvest of blueberries may solve the problem.
 Read on to learn why blueberries are sour and what to do with sour blueberries.

 What Makes Blueberries Sour?